rust-lang/rfcs/text/0000-unsafe-block-in-unsafe-fn.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-I explained the rationale in the motivation section.
+To achieve the goals laid out in the motivation section, the proposed approach is least invasive in the sense that it avoids introducing new keywords, and instead relies on the existing lint mechanism to perform the transition.

-The alternative is to not do anything, and live with the current situation.
+One alternative always is to not do anything, and live with the current situation.

-We could bikeshed the lint name.

 We could avoid using `unsafe` for dual purpose, and instead have `unsafe_to_call fn` for functions that are "unsafe to call" but do not implicitly have an `unsafe {}` block in their body.
 For consistency, we might want `unsafe_to_impl trait` for traits, though the behavior would be the same as `unsafe trait`.

-We could avoid having the "unnecessary unsafe" lint depend on `unsafe_op_in_unsafe_fn` and instead always behave like those blocks are necessary (if they contain an "unsafe to call" operation).
-That would avoid a dependency of one lint on another, but it could possibly be confusing when, inside an `unsafe fn`, some operations are guarded by an unsafe block and others are not.

 We could introduce named proof obligations (proposed by @Centril) such that the compiler can be be told (to some extend) if the assumptions made by the `unsafe